 Allow at least 50cm width per stool, plus about 15cm either side for easy access.
 ‘Don’t forget to consider how much space the stools will take up in the room when in use,’ adds George Forsyth, Director, Drew Forsyth & Co.
 ‘You’ll need to allow sufficient space behind seated guests for others to pass by without getting stuck!’

-1. Tuck a breakfast bar into the corner
+7. Tuck into the corner

 If you don’t have an island or other kitchen surface to spare, consider building a standalone breakfast bar in a quiet corner away from any busy entrance or exit routes.
 Bring it away from the corner to accommodate extra stools and create a more sociable experience without sitting with your back to the room.